Nyovelt/pintos-projects/doc.md

 > processes writing to a file cannot prevent another process forever
 > from reading the file.

+The writers and readers will be wait in a queue.
+By FIFO, they will read or write it with fair.

 ---- RATIONALE ----

 > A6: Is your inode structure a multilevel index?
 If so, why did you